alexraddas/homebridge-unifi-pdu/README.md

 - Ensure network connectivity to UniFi controller
 - If using self-signed certificates, set `verifySsl: false`

+## Development

+### Publishing to npm

+This plugin uses GitHub Actions to automatically publish to npm when a release is created.

+**Setup:**
+1. Create an npm automation token: https://www.npmjs.com/settings/YOUR_USERNAME/tokens
+2. Add it as a GitHub secret named `NPM_TOKEN`: https://github.com/alexraddas/homebridge-unifi-pdu/settings/secrets/actions

+**Publishing:**
+- Create a GitHub release with tag `v1.0.0` (or any version)
+- The workflow will automatically publish to npm

+See `.github/workflows/README.md` for more details.

 ## License

 MIT License - see LICENSE file for details